bluegreen-labs/daymetr/README.md

 ### Dependencies

-The code depends on the following R packages: sp, rgdal, downloader and should be installed alongside the DaymetR package.
+The code depends on the following R packages: sp, rgdal, curl and will be installed alongside the daymetr package.